saluji/TSOT/README.md

 In this repository all changes throughout the creation of this prototype are being held here.

 ## Description
 For this project our task was to make a prototype which contains an experience.
 After the player has played through that prototype, they will gain additional knowledge about a certain topic from another perspective.

 ### Features
 * Get to know history of this world through characters and objects
+* Have fun exploring all the stuff that is being offered
 * Not everything is what it seems

 ### Controls